opencv/opencv/modules/imgproc/doc/planar_subdivisions.rst

 .. ocv:cfunction:: CvSubdiv2DEdge  cvSubdiv2DGetEdge( CvSubdiv2DEdge edge, CvNextEdgeType type )
 .. ocv:pyoldfunction:: cv.Subdiv2DGetEdge(edge, type)-> CvSubdiv2DEdge

-    :param edge: Subdivision edge (not a quad-edge)
+    :param edge: Subdivision edge (not a quad-edge).

-    :param type: Specifies which of the related edges to return, one of the following:
+    :param type: Parameter specifying which of the related edges to return.
+The following values are possible:

         * **CV_NEXT_AROUND_ORG** next around the edge origin ( ``eOnext``  on the picture below if  ``e``  is the input edge)